bcornick/brett-cornick-new-portfolio/README.md

 ## Welcome to my Personal Portfolio

 This site was created using NextJS and Typescript.
-All graphics were created by me using Figma and Stability AI.
+All graphics were created by me using Figma and Stable Diffusion generative AI.

 View the live site at [brettcornick.com](https://www.brettcornick.com)